Critical Illness Cover

 • Type of benefit paid: Lump sum or regular income

-"1 in 2 people born after 1960 in the UK will be diagnosed with some form of cancer during their lifetime" *
+"1 in 2 UK people will be diagnosed with cancer in their lifetime" *

 If the worst happens and you’re diagnosed with a critical illness, it’s important to make sure you’re covered against the financial impact it could have on your family.
 Critical illness insurance will provide a tax free cash sum (under current legislation, tax year 2019/2020) in the event that you are diagnosed with one of a set list of critical illnesses where your diagnosis meet the provider’s definition.